Burhan Shahidi

+Burhan Shahidi (3 October 1894 – 27 August 1989) was a Chinese politician who occupied several top positions in Xinjiang, initially in the government of the Republic of China (ROC) and then government of the People's Republic of China (PRC).
+An ethnic Tatar originally from Kazan, Russia, he served as the ROC's vice-chairman in the Coalition Government of Xinjiang Province, formed between the ROC and the Second East Turkestan Republic in 1946.
+After the coalition government's dissolution the following year and the incorporation of Xinjiang into the PRC in 1949, Burhan joined the Chinese Communist Party and was appointed the first and only chairman of the Xinjiang Provincial People's Government, before it became the Xinjiang Uyghur Autonomous Regional Government in 1955.
+He later served as the vice-chairman of the second, third, fifth, and sixth national committees of the Chinese People's Political Consultative Conference.
+He was also the founder and inaugural president of the Islamic Association of China.

 Life

 Early life

 Burhan Shahidi was born in 1894 in the Russian Kazan Governorate to a Tatar family.
 His family was poor and he received little schooling in his early years.
-In 1912, after the Qing Dynasty was overthrown, he accompanied Tatar merchants to Dihua (now Ürümqi) in Xinjiang and worked as an apprentice and store-clerk.
+In 1912, after the Qing dynasty was overthrown, he accompanied Tatar merchants to Dihua (now Ürümqi) in Xinjiang and worked as an apprentice and store-clerk.

 In 1914, he was able to apply and receive Chinese citizenship from the Republic of China on account of his family's ancestry.
 He spoke Tatar, Uyghur, Mandarin Chinese, Russian, Turkish and some Arabic and acted as the interpreter for Yang Zengxin, the leader of Xinjiang at the time.
-Jadid leader Ismail Gasprinski inspired Burhan Shahidi.
+Jadid leader Ismail Gasprinski inspired Burhan.

 In 1929, he was sent to Weimar Germany by Xinjiang's next leader Jin Shuren and studied political-economy in Berlin.
 He returned to Xinjiang in 1933 and held a number of roles in the provincial government including manager of a land development company.
 He played a key role in the Xinjiang Nationalities Congress of 1934.
 At this Congress, the ethnonym Uyghur was adopted to describe the majority Turkic Muslims in the oases of the Tarim Basin.